CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 {: .align-right style="max-width: 50%; margin: 0 0 1em 2em !important;"}
 > [!TIP]
-> #### What is a dependency graph?
+> **What is a dependency graph?**
 > * A dependency is a software component that is required for another software component to function as expected.
 > * Example: A component for using a network protocol; A remote service the application uses; Data describing the sorting rules or timezones used.
 > * Dependencies may themselves have dependencies, and these again have their own dependencies, and so on.
 > When we follow these, we map out a _dependency graph_.

-…And these are already in silos, and therefore so is their security posture.
+These Supply Chains and ecosystems are themselves OSS projects, and due to historical reasons, _they are silos_.
+Therefore one can say the same of their security posture – they are inward-looking and in silos.
-The work necessary for addressing this also requires time and attention from their respective communities.
+The work necessary for improving this also requires time and attention from their respective communities.
-This may require efforts toward the adoption of PackageURL and other SBOM-related standards, to enable you to create a complete cross-ecosystem map of your dependencies.
+This may require efforts toward the adoption of technologies like PURL or other SBOM-related standards, to enable you to create a complete cross-ecosystem map of your dependencies.
-And more importantly, the success and presence of this is a precursor for your own ability to become compliant.
+More importantly, the success, availability and prevalence of these standards are term-setting for your expenses to become compliant.

-### 10. The Cyber Resiliency Act is already putting a disproportionate burden on Open Source ecosystems and projects
+### 10. New regulations are already putting a disproportionate burden on Open Source ecosystems and communities

-…Since these often are supplying the terms for what solutions may be considered "easy to adopt" by users and manufacturers in order for them to become compliant.
+These communities are often central in setting the terms for what solutions may be considered "easy to adopt" by users, businesses and manufacturers in order for them to become compliant.
 This means there's a need for Open Source Software communities and ecosystems be "first and earliest in class", at the pain of manufacturers start balkanizing the security landscape by "inventing their own wheels", or buying into third-party "solutions" that exposes them to new forms of risk.
 Preventing this requires resources and attention that currently aren't available for the term-supplying OSS ecosystems and projects out there.